VIC.GOV.AU | Policy and Advisory Library

 Phone: 03 7034 6768

-Disability workers (education support staff who directly provide a disability service to a person with disability)Any disability worker working at a school including school council employees (but not including teachers or principals)
+Disability workers (education support staff who directly provide a disability service to a person with disability)Any disability worker working at a school including school council employees and inclusion support staff in ELV centres (but not including teachers or principals)

 VDWC: NotificationsExternal Link